freestylerick/comp_mech/README.md

-Rick's code for the comp mech hackathon https://www.apartresearch.com/event/compmech
+Rick's writeup and code for the comp mech hackathon https://www.apartresearch.com/event/compmech

-Writeup Here: